LoopKit/loopdocs/docs/loop-3/loop-3-features.md

 ![meal bolus when bolus is recommended on left and not recommended on right](img/loop-3-meal-bolus-rec.svg){width="900"}
 {align="center"}

-If a CGM entry arrives while in this screen, a **Bolus Recommendation Updated** [modal message](onboarding.md##what-is-a-modal-alert) will be displayed and must be acknowledged.
+If a CGM entry arrives while in this screen, a **Bolus Recommendation Updated** [modal message](onboarding.md#what-is-a-modal-alert) will be displayed and must be acknowledged.

 #### Modify Bolus

 This section is a continuation of the information presented in the [Accept Recommendation](#accept-recommendation) portion of the `Meal Bolus` section.
 In the graphic below, the user overrides the recommended bolus.

-* The left side shows where the user decreased the recommended bolus
+* The left side shows a modified bolus less than the recommended bolus
-* The right side shows where the user increased the recommended bolus
+* The right side shows a modified bolus greater than the recommended bolus
-* Note that the `Glucose` prediction graph for each was updated based off the `Bolus` value, giving the user the opportunity to accept or change their proposed value before tapping `Save and Deliver`
+* Note that the `Glucose` prediction graph updates based off the `Bolus` value, giving the user the opportunity to accept or change their proposed value before tapping `Save and Deliver`
-* At the next Loop cycle, the app will modify insulin delivery based on the saved information
+* At the next Loop cycle, the app modifies insulin delivery based on the saved information
-    * For the example where the user decreased the bolus compared to the recommended amount:
+    * For the example with bolus less than recommended amount:
         * Loop will **NOT** begin to automatically increase insulin delivery until the current glucose is above the bottom of the `Correction` range
-        * The recommendation to add insulin when the current glucose is below the `Correction Range` is only offered as a manual feature and is limited to an amount that should keep the user above the `Safety Threshold`
+        * The recommendation to add insulin when the current glucose is below the `Correction Range` is only offered as a manual feature and is limited to an amount predicted to maintain glucose above the `Safety Threshold`
-    * For the example where the user increased the bolus compared to the recommend amount:
+    * For the example with bolus greater than recommended amount:
         * Loop will probably issue an automatic temp basal of 0 U/hr
-        * This is a common scenario where a user decides to "borrow" some basal now for the meal bolus to limit post meal spikes
+        * This is a common "super-bolus" scenario; in other words, "borrow" basal for the meal bolus to limit post meal spikes
-* Remember - the `Glucose` prediction is what would happen if you `Save and Deliver` and then no further adjustments are made to insulin delivery by Loop
+* Remember - the `Glucose` prediction is what happens if you `Save and Deliver` and then no further adjustments are made to insulin delivery by Loop

 ![meal bolus when bolus recommended is decreased on left and increased on right](img/loop-3-meal-bolus-mod-rec.svg){width="900"}
 {align="center"}